Independence National Historical Park

 2010 marked another big year for Independence Mall with three significant openings.
 In September, Historic Philadelphia, Inc. opened the Historic Philadelphia Center as its central ticketing location and debuted Liberty 360, a 3-D, 360-degree show inside the center’s PECO Theater.
 November brought the opening of the new $150 million National Museum of American Jewish History, featuring permanent and changing exhibitions, rare artifacts and interactive displays that mark the trials and triumphs of American Jews through every phase of the country’s history.
 And perhaps the most anticipated opening came at year’s end with the debut of The President’s House: Freedom and Slavery in the Making of a New Nation, which tells the story of Presidents George Washington and John Adams and nine enslaved Africans held by Washington in the first executive mansion.

 The Early Days:

 But much of this activity would not have taken place on Independence Mall were it not for the construction of the State House of the Province of Pennsylvania (1732-1756), now known as Independence Hall.
 Throughout its life as an operating government building, Independence Hall hosted historical milestones such as meetings of the Second Continental Congress from 1775 until 1783 (with the exception of 1777-1778 when Philadelphia was occupied by British forces); the appointment of George Washington as the Commander in Chief of the Continental Army in 1775; and the agreement over the design of the American flag in 1777.
-Thanks to Philadelphia’s growing reputation, the city served as the first capital of the young country from 1790 until 1800.
+Thanks to Philadelphia’s growing reputation, the city served as the temporary capital of the young country from 1790 until 1800.

 Independence Lives On: